ebrulato/hs-tokipona-esperanto/README.md

 > $> curl -X GET http://localhost:8081/swagger.json

+***Limitations*** :
-***Limlitations*** : currently it doesn't support https call :( , so on the online https://editor.swagger.io/ tool you can't make any call.
+* currently it doesn't support https call :( , so on the online https://editor.swagger.io/ tool you can't make any call.
+* the implementation used to expose the swagger file is not very well documented.
+It seems that the team didn't finish the analyze for this behavior.
+But the capacity to expose a swagger based on the real code deployed is so important for me that I used it.

 ### Deployment on _Google Cloud Run_